 🌱 MAKE IT VEGAN : To make this pasta vegan, swap the cream and parmesan for dairy-free alternative.

-- Quick & Easy – Ready in no time, making it perfect for busy weeknights.
+- Quick & Easy – Ready in under 20 minutes, making it perfect for busy weeknights.

-- Customisable – Add veggies, protein, or extra spice to suit your taste.
+- Customisable – Vegan, dairy-free, gluten-free or add veggies, protein, or extra spice to suit your taste.

 Watch How To Make This Gochujang Pasta